michalsnik/aos/README.md

 ## Recipes:

 #### Adding custom animations:
 Sometimes built-in animations are just not enough.
-Let's say you need one box to have different animation depending on resultion.
+Let's say you need one box to have different animation depending on resolution.
 Here's how you could do it:

 ```css